WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 > - **Damage Immunities** poison
 > - **Condition Immunities** charmed, exhaustion, frightened, poisoned
 > - **Senses** darkvision 60 ft., passive Perception 9
-> - **Languages** understands the languages of its creator, but can't speak
+> - **Languages** understands the languages of its creator but can't speak
 > - **Challenge** 13 (10,000 XP)
 > ___
 >
 > ***Fear of Fire.*** When the flesh giant takes fire damage, it has to make a wisdom saving throw.
 The DC equals 10 or half the damage it takes, whichever number is higher.
 On a failure the flesh giant has disadvantage on ability checks and attack rolls until the end of its next turn.
 >
+> ***Immutable Form.*** The flesh giant is immune to any spell or effect that would alter its form.
+>
 > ### Actions
-> ***Multiattack.*** The flesh giant makes two fist attacks.
+> ***Multiattack.*** The flesh giant can use its Frightful Presence.
+It then makes two fist attacks.
 >
 > ***Fist.*** *Melee Weapon Attack*: +14 to hit, reach 10 ft., one target. *Hit:* 22 (3d8 + 9) bludgeoning damage.
 >
 > ***Frightful Presence.*** Each creature of the flesh giant's choice that is within 120 feet of the flesh giant and aware of it must succeed on a DC 17 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature’s saving throw is successful or the effect ends for it, the creature is immune to the flesh giant's Frightful Presence for the next 24 hours.
 >
-> ***Stomp (recharge 5-6)***  The flesh giant stomps the ground knocking any creature and unsecured object into the air.
+> ***Stomp (Recharge 5-6)***  The flesh giant stomps the ground knocking any creature and unsecured object into the air.
 Each creature within 50 yards of the stone giant must make a DC 17 Strength saving throw or take 10d8 bludgeoning damage and be hurled 20 feet into the air, immediately falling if it cannot hover.
 On a successful save, the target takes half damage and is not hurled into the air.
 Unsecure objects are automatically hurled into the air.
 >
 > ### Reactions
 >